mhyoosefian/Leader-Follower-STL/README.md

 # Leader-Follower-STL
-This repo containts the code for a leader-follower problem solved using formal methods.
+This repo containts the code for a leader-follower problem with signal temporal logic specification, solved using mixed-integer programming.

 Note: You need to have Mosek and Yalmip installed on your machine.